Trellon/Starter-Theme/README.md

 # Included components

-Gruntfile.js includes a number of components to make theming easier.
+A number of components are included to make theming easier.

 _From Grunt_